MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Establish direct connectivity (line of sight) between your domain controller and the Azure network

 Ensure that there's direct network connectivity (line of sight) between the network that has your domain controller and the network in which you'll deploy a SCOM managed instance.
-This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and Azure Monitor SCOM Managed Instance Preview components such as management servers) can communicate with each other over the network.
+This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and SCOM Managed Instance (preview) components such as management servers) can communicate with each other over the network.

 If your domain controller or any other component is on-premises, you can establish the line of sight through Azure ExpressRoute or VPN.
 For more information, see [ExpressRoute documentation](/azure/expressroute/) and [Azure VPN Gateway documentation](/azure/vpn-gateway/).

 If your domain controller and all other components are in Azure (a conventional domain controller and not Azure Active Directory) with no presence on-premises, a virtual network will work.
 (ExpressRoute isn't required.)
 If you're using one virtual network to host all your components, you'll already have a line of sight between all your components.
 If you have multiple virtual networks, you'll need to do virtual network peering between all the virtual networks that are in your network.
 For more information, see  [Virtual network peering in Azure](/azure/virtual-network/virtual-network-peering-overview).

-Allow communication on ports 5723, 5724, and 443 between Azure Monitor SCOM Managed Instance and the virtual machine being monitored, and vice versa.
+Allow communication on ports 5723, 5724, and 443 between SCOM Managed Instance (preview) and the virtual machine being monitored, and vice versa.

 The Active Directory web service must run on domain controllers.
-The firewall rule and network security group (NSG) must allow communication on port 9389 between the Azure Monitor SCOM Managed Instance virtual network and the domain controller.
+The firewall rule and network security group (NSG) must allow communication on port 9389 between the SCOM Managed Instance (preview) virtual network and the domain controller.

 To ensure the functioning of Active Directory commands on a SCOM managed instance, verify that the following ports are accessible from the virtual network or subnet: